Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/03-creating-a-pool.md

 ## Creating The Interfaces

-Here we will create two interfaces, with types that are appropriate for the data we need.
+Create two interfaces with types that are appropriate for the data we need.
 We won't be using all of this data, but some extra data is fetched for context.

 ```typescript
 interface Immutables {